 Companies are looking to data to make better business decisions, whether it is forecasting revenue, iterating processes for efficiency, or finding ways to increase productivity.
 This had led to employers seeking trained individuals who possess technical and data analytic skills, problem solving skills, and effectively communicate insights.
 Join our Data Analytics bootcamp and get the hands-on skills you need to launch a career as a data and business analyst.
 Learn how to query, clean, wrangle, analyze, and visualize data with modern tools that employers look for, such as Python, Pandas, Numpy, Seaborn, Matplotlib, SQL, Tableau, Selenium, BeautifulSoup, and more.
 Be trained in programming, databases, exploratory data analysis, web scraping, application programming interfaces, and how to implement strategies to efficiently communicate data-driven insights in a verbal and visual way.
 Put your programming and database skills, data analysis skills, and statistical techniques to work by taking raw data and turning it into information and insight for business decision-makers.
 Use modern tools used by professionals to extract data from sources, cleanse data, manipulate data, and visualize data.
 Be surrounded by a support system of instructors that will answer your questions and meet with you 1:1 to provide direction on projects and mentorship throughout the program.
 Get detailed video feedback on all projects to see what you did well and where you can improve so that you can strengthen your data analysis and visualization skills.

-There are several devCodeCamp courses, which include full stack development full-time and part-time, data analytics full-time and part-time, and software engineering.
-They are designed to help you learn crucial tech skills needed to launch a successful career.
-Many graduates without any coding experience found the programs to be challenging yet effective.
+All these bootcamps are designed to help you learn crucial tech skills needed to launch a successful career.
+Graduates often find the programs to be challenging yet effective.

 Students at devCodeCamp work on different real-life projects and create a portfolio in the process. devCodeCamp projects help show future employers that you are a skilled professional despite not having previous industry experience.